ricardoheras/ricardoheras.github.io/_pages/about.md

 profile:
   align: right
   image: pic.jpg
   image_circular: false # crops the image to make it circular
-  image_width: 100px
   more_info: #>
     # <p>555 your office number</p>
     # <p>123 your address street</p>